MitchellPrice/cs-3270-601/README.md

 The schedule for the class can be found on the courses [canvas page](https://uvu.instructure.com/courses/427573).

+## READING MATERIAL

+The official book for the course is [Introducing Python by Lubanovic](https://www.amazon.com/Introducing-Python-Modern-Computing-Packages/dp/1449359361).

 ## OBJECTIVES

 By the end of the semester you will be able to confidently complete applications developed